Baqend/guide/src/topics/speed-kit/index.md

     <strong>Note:</strong>
     We are currently developing support for personalized content with Speed Kit.
 Support is currently in beta and we will release it in the near future.
 In the meantime, please contact us if your use case requires it and/or you would like to test it.
 </div>

+## Deactivate Speed Kit

+If you for what ever reason want to deactivate Speed Kit on your site you can go to your dashboard's settings page.
+Scroll down and you'll find the deactivate section.
+You can toggle Speed Kits status here.
+When deactivated Speed Kit will no longer touch and accelerate any requests.